Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Calculation

-The parameters stated here are common for all signals when a multi-detector chromatogram is being used.
-The displayed values come from the template method; they are filled in on the Calculation tab of the Method Setup dialog as a part of the method according which the chromatogram is measured.
+The parameters stated here are common for all detector's signals of the chromatogram.
+The displayed values come from the method; they are transferred from the Calculation and Advanced tab of the Method Setup dialog and some fields from the Single Analysis or the Sequence.

 Calibration File (Peak Table)

-Name of the calibration file used to obtain calibrated calculations.
+Name of the calibration file connected to the chromatogram.

 Open with stored calibration

-When checked, the chromatogram will be opened with calibration stored within the chromatogram file when it is opened next time.
-To open the chromatogram with the stored calibration this way it is necessary to re-open the chromatogram using the Open Chromatogram dialog - re-opening the Chromatogram window is not sufficient.
-Similar behavior may be set directly when the chromatogram is created from Sequence window or set in the Single Analysis - Post Run Settings tab.
+When this option is checked, the chromatogram will be opened with the calibration stored in the chromatogram file.
+To apply this setting, you must re-open the chromatogram using the Open Chromatogram dialog - simply re-opening the Chromatogram window is not enough.

 Note:

-The differences between Stored and Linked calibration are explained in the Open Chromatogram window in the Method section.
+The difference between Stored and Linked calibration is explained in the Calibration (stored x linked) section of Open Chromatogram topic.

 Set…